 We were fortunate to have a great school cook called Mrs Dodd.
 But, she took no messing from us kids, and would think nothing of banging her rolling pin on the counter if we got too rowdy.
-Mrs Dodd did have a soft heart though, and if we were well behaved, we got the chance to scrape out and enjoy the left overs from the pudding tins.
-The syrup sponge tin being the best of them all, with its ‘sweet gooeyness’ firmly wedged into every corner!!
+Mrs Dodd did have a soft heart though, and if we behaved ourselves, we got the chance to scrape out and enjoy the left overs from the large pudding tins.
+The syrup sponge tin was the best; with lots of ‘sweet gooeyness’ firmly wedged in the corners.

 Ingredients (serves 6)

 For the Pastry

 200g (7oz) gluten free plain flour or mix

 Add a pinch of salt to the flour if using unsalted butter

 You will only need to use just over half of the pastry for this recipe.
 So, if you portion the amount you need before you roll out, it will make it much easier to handle.
 If you don’t want to use the rest of the pastry right now, it can be wrapped in greaseproof, popped in a freezer bag and stored in the fridge for up to 3 days or in the freezer for 2 months.
 Or maybe whilst you have your rolling pin out, do as my mum used to do, and line another flan dish (freezer proof), wrap it well and pop it into the freezer – it’s then all ready for when you next need it!
 Perfect for popping together a quick quiche or sweet tart at the drop of a hat!

 600ml (1 pint) milk – full cream is the ultimate, but semi skimmed will be fine